rbergenl/_Alpha/issues/ISSUES.md

         - `npm install react-bootstrap bootstrap`.
 - Webapp: `npx create-react-app <projectname>-webapp --template typescript`.
 - Website: `npx gatsby new <projectname>-website`.
+    - Modify in package.json `"name"` to reflect the actual name.

-## Setup Version Control System
+## Setup Version Control System and Git Flow

 - Make sure the repository is created in Gitlab.
 - In the local repository folder:
     - Run `git remote add origin git@<username>.gitlab.com:<groupname>/<reponame>.git`
     - Run `git push --set-upstream origin master`.
+    - Run `git checkout -b develop && git push --set-upstream origin develop`.
+- Go to the repository in Gitlab and Settings > Repository > Default Branch set to *Develop*.
+- When merging from a feature branch to develop use in the commit message `Closes #1`.
+When it fixes an issue from Sentry also use `Fixes ADMIN-1`.

 ## Add basic documentation

 - From *Project Alpha* copy/paste the `README.md`.
 Rename an already existing readme file (e.g. `README_cra.md`).
-- From *Project Alpha* copy/paste the `docs/` folder when applicable.
+- From *Project Alpha* copy/paste the `docs/` folder when applicable (which contain an architecture diagram).

 ## Project specific initialization
 - UI: